google/WebFundamentals/src/content/en/updates/2015/06/Media-Source-Extensions-for-Audio.md

     }

 On the flip side, most open source MP3 encoders will store the gapless metadata within a special [Xing header](http://gabriel.mp3-tech.org/mp3infotag.html) placed inside of a silent MPEG frame (it's silent so decoders which don't understand the Xing header will simply play silence).
 Sadly this tag is not always present and has a number of optional fields.
-For the purposes of this demo, we have control over the media, but in practice some additional sanity checks will be required to know when gapless metadata is actually available.
+For the purposes of this demo, we have control over the media, but in practice some additional checks will be required to know when gapless metadata is actually available.

 First we'll parse the total sample count.
 For simplicity we'll read this from the Xing header, but it could be constructed from the normal [MPEG audio header](https://www.codeproject.com/Articles/8295/MPEG-Audio-Frame-Header).
 Xing headers can be marked by either a `Xing` or `Info` tag.
 Exactly 4 bytes after this tag there are 32-bits representing the total number of frames in the file; multiplying this value by the number of samples per frame will give us the total samples in the file.